idafroseth/fnse/README.md

 ##Installation
 There is two projects in this repo the _fnse-core_ and _fnse_.
 The _fnse_ is dependendt of _fnse-core_ so you should build and run the _fnse-core_ before _fnse_.
-The projectes are built with maven so you can run Â `mvn build install`.
+The projectes are built with maven so you can run `mvn build install`.

 ##Run the code